mhvwerts/pHfork/README.rst

 pHcalc (a fork)
 ###############

-This fork is the adapted version of *pHcalc* used in our lab.
+This fork is the version of *pHcalc* adapted for use in our lab.

 *pHcalc* is a Python library for systematic calculations of solution pH, distribution diagrams, and titration curves, using the law of mass action,